Let’s be real—LightStream is not for beginners: Understanding Approval Criteria

 Lengthen your credit history: Avoid closing old cards.
 Don’t open new ones right before applying.

-Apply jointly (if needed): You can apply with a spouse/partner, and their income and credit will count too.
+Apply jointly: You can apply with a spouse or partner, and their income and credit will count too.

 Use AutoPay: You’ll automatically shave 0.50% off your rate.

-Bring proof: Have all your docs ready (ID, SSN, pay stubs, bank info).
+Bring proof: Have all your documents ready (ID, SSN, pay stubs, bank info).
 The faster you provide them, the faster they fund.

 You’ll learn: